jade-nl/rt.extras/Profiles/Noise/README.md

 The *Denoise and Refine* and *Edge sharpness* tools from the *Wavelets levels* module are not included in these profiles.
 Too many factors come into play to set a sane baseline.

-These were made based on images from a Nikon Z6 II.
+These were made based on images from a *Nikon Z6 II*.
 Not sure if these are useful for general use, let me know if they are(n't).